 Note Daniel's statement:

-As I watched, this horn was waging war against the saints and defeating them, until the Ancient of Days came and pronounced judgment in favor of the saints of the Most High, and the time came when they possessed the kingdom (Daniel 7:21,22).This clearly indicates persecution of saints, up until the point that they will possess the kingdom, which will be most of the way, through the 70th Week.
+As I watched, this horn was waging war against the saints and defeating them, until the Ancient of Days came and pronounced judgment in favor of the saints of the Most High, and the time came when they possessed the kingdom (Daniel 7:21,22).This clearly indicates persecution of saints, up until the point that they will possess the kingdom, which will be most of the way through the 70th Week.

 Truly, the Bible describes many cases of escape, by God, for the righteous.
-He certainly may provide miraculous provisions for many believers, especially during the final half of 70th Week, to help them escape death and even much of the persecution that will take place.
+He probably will provide miraculous provisions for many believers, especially during the final half of 70th Week, to help them escape death and even much of the persecution that will take place.
 Thus, Luke 21:36 very well may be indicative of this protection of believers, while still on the earth.
 That is, they may "escape" persecution and death via God's supernatural protection, rather than via a Rapture event.

 I firmly refute the possibility of a Pre-tribulation Rapture, even though it is anticipated by many.
 However, I believe there very well could be a Mid-tribulation Rapture.
 The main Pre-wrath Rapture event will not take place until after the Sixth Seal has been opened (when God's "children" will be caught up and away).
 It is only after that point that the saved believers are seen in heaven, as the multitude in white robes (Revelation 7:9,10).
 Then, soon after the opening of the Seventh Seal, His righteous wrath will begin.
 I believe that, most likely, God's wrath will transpire during the seventh year.

 Certainly, 1 Thessalonians 5:9, which you pointed out, is very comforting.
 However, it does not indicate a Pre-tribulation Rapture.
 God's supernatural wrath, which will be doled out by His angels, will not begin to be "blown" and "poured" out upon the earth until after the Seventh Seal has been opened.
 This will follow the Sixth Seal events, during which the main Rapture event will take place.
 Those left behind will realize that God's wrath is imminent, causing them to run and hide in caves and under rocks (Revelation 6:15-17).
 Unfortunately for them, this will not enable them to avoid the wrath and vengeance of God that is about to come upon the whole world during the horrific day of vengeance period.

 Return to Email Questions and Ted’s Responses